 1996, Tremblay 1994).
 Rest periods lasting approximately 4 minutes

-between maximal exercise exercise of very short duration is required
+between maximal exercise of very short duration is required for

-for almost complete creatine phosphate recovery required for
+almost complete creatine phosphate recovery required for repeated

-may compromise the intensity of the exercise and in turn, possibly
+the intensity of the exercise and in turn, possibly decrease

 exercise with significantly shorter rest periods.